How to help your child communicate

 If your child is often anxious, ask your GP about therapy, such as cognitive behavioural therapy (CBT), which may help.

 Search The National Autistic Society's directory for counsellors experienced in helping people with autism and read more about managing anxiety.

 - stimming – a kind of repetitive behaviour (such as flapping their hands or flicking their fingers)

 - meltdowns – a complete loss of control caused by being totally overwhelmed

-If your child has these behaviours, read our advice about how to help with your child's behaviour.
+If your child has these behaviours, read our advice about how to help your child's behaviour.

 Many children are "fussy eaters".

 - only want to eat foods of a certain colour or texture

 - not eat enough or eat too much